 3 – SDGs Competent Boards

-How companies and investors are embracing the SDGs and using them as a strategic tool to determine risks and innovate opportunities
+How companies and investors are embracing the Sustainable Development Goals (SDGs) and using them as a strategic tool to assess risks and innovative opportunities

 4 – Climate Competent Boards

-How climate change is impacting society, businesses, supply chains, along with how to meet growing expectations, and investor driven reporting initiatives
+How climate change is impacting society, supply chains, and business models.
+Strategies to fulfill growing expectations, investor driven reporting initiatives and regulatory demands

 5 – ESG Competent Boards